HannePruefer/Unsupervised_ML_clustering-Data/README.md

-# Song clustering with unsupervised ML WBS, creating playlists from 5000 spotify songs
+# Song clustering with unsupervised ML, creating playlists from 5000 spotify songs
- A project within the Data Science Bootcamp at WBS Coding School

 ## The Task and Overview